-This is an Application Note that investigates how to use the out-of-production Global Scale ESPRESSObin V4 and V7 single board computer, configured as a network switch and an IOT / MQTT Server.
+This is an Application Note that investigates how to use the out-of-production Global Scale ESPRESSObin V4 and V7 single board computers, configured as a network switches and an IOT / MQTT Server.

-We obtained the ESPRESSObin 4 module in mid-2017 for a since cancelled project, and it’s been sitting unused on a shelf since then.
+The ESPRESSObin 4 module was obtained in mid-2017 for a since cancelled project, and it’s been sitting unused on a shelf since then.
 The V4 boards were updated by the similar ESPRESSObin V5 and V7 which included minor schematic and layout changes.
 The V7 board appears to be still available.

 Globalscale’s current consumer product is the ESPRESSObin Ultra, which is intended to be a high end user-programmable router, with no GPIO header options and four LAN ethernet ports.
 The MOCHAbin has just been released, with a quad-core cpu, four ethernet ports and more connectivity hardware options.